nikitavoloboev/data/docs/text-editors/vim/vim.md

 > Ayu Mirage

 I also use a little trick where I change the cursor from thin block in insert mode to underline when in normal mode.
 This lets me quickly know which mode I am in.
+I do same in VSCode as that's my main editor to write code in.
+I do look into new vim plugins for inspiration for plugins to build in VSCode.

-[This](https://www.youtube.com/watch?v=w7i4amO_zaE) is a nice overview of how you can build your vimrc from scratch.
+[This](https://www.youtube.com/watch?v=w7i4amO_zaE) & [this](https://www.youtube.com/watch?v=stqUbv-5u2s) are nice overviews of how you can build your vimrc from scratch.

 ## Notes